pkalluri/Affinitybased-interpretation/README.md

 ## Acknowledgements

 Enormously grateful that I was able to do this work at the Universidad Complutense de Madrid under the guidance of Pablo Gervas!
-And also very grateful for the financial support of the MIT-Spain Program of the MIT International Science and Technology Initiatives (MISTI) and the IDiLyCo project funded by the Spanish Ministry of Economy, Industry, and Competitiveness
+Also very grateful for the financial support of the MIT-Spain Program of the MIT International Science and Technology Initiatives (MISTI) and the IDiLyCo project funded by the Spanish Ministry of Economy, Industry, and Competitiveness